Lokesh-bongu464/MERN-DevOps/README.md

 ### Prerequisites

-Here is what you need to be able to run Cal.com.
+Here is what you need to be able to run this application.

 - Node.js (Version: >=18.x)
 - Git